Random Access Protocol with Channel Oracle Enabled by a Reconfigurable Intelligent Surface: Introduction

-For \gls{ris}-assisted networks, there is a gap in the literature regarding the access procedure and related problems.
-The authors of~\cite{Cao2022} present designs for medium access control protocol that integrate \glspl{ris} for multi-user communications.
-However, these works do not address the problem of access when \gls{csi} is unknown.
-In this regard, a closely related work is~\cite{Shao2021bayesiantensor}, where the authors consider the activity detection problem for unsourced \gls{ra} by using the \gls{ris} to improve the channel quality and control channel sparsity; however, the work does not clarify how to adequately integrate it into the protocol design and how to use the \gls{ris} wave-shaping capabilities in a smarter way.
-In addition, the authors in~\cite{Laue2022detection} propose an activity detection algorithm that optimizes the phase shift configuration of the \gls{ris} to obtain optimal detection probability.
-However, the procedure relies on \gls{csi}.
-In~\cite{Kherani2022randomaccess}, the authors analyze the performance of a RIS-assisted \gls{ra} using \gls{sic} for uncoordinated transmission attempts from two transmitters demonstrating that the \gls{ris} can help achieve better performance.
+For \gls{ris}-assisted wireless systems, there is a gap in the literature regarding the \gls{ra} and related problems.
+The authors of~\cite{Mursia2020,Cao2022} present designs for \gls{mac} protocols that integrate \glspl{ris} for multi-user communications.
+These works address the multiaccess problem based on the ``perfectly scheduled" approach~\cite{Bertsekas1996}, where the \glspl{ap} already know the \glspl{ue} because they have been scheduled somehow.
+This is conceptually different from the \gls{ra} problem being addressed here, where the latter is more challenging since few things are known among communication nodes.
+For example, the \gls{ra} problem precedes the \gls{chest}, since scheduling had not been realized yet.
+In this regard, a closely related work is~\cite{Shao2021bayesiantensor}, where the authors consider the activity detection problem for unsourced \gls{ra} by using the \gls{ris} to improve the channel quality and control channel sparsity.
+However, this work does not clarify how to adequately integrate the \gls{ris} into the protocol design and uses the \gls{phy} controlling capabilities of \gls{ris} only as an artifact to improve channel sparsity under very specific operating conditions, such as the use of millimeter waves.
+In addition, the authors in~\cite{Laue2022detection} propose an activity detection algorithm that optimizes the \gls{ris} configuration to obtain optimal detection probability.
+However, the procedure relies on a partial \gls{chest}.
+In~\cite{Kherani2022randomaccess}, the authors analyze the performance of a \gls{ris}-assisted \gls{ra} using \gls{sic} for uncoordinated transmission attempts from two transmitters demonstrating that the \gls{ris} can help achieve better performance due to increased \gls{snr}.
 Nevertheless, the work also lacks the systematical aspects behind a protocol.
-To address these problems, in~\cite{Croisfelt2022}, we have proposed the initial version of a grant-free \gls{ra} protocol for multiple uncoordinated \glspl{ue} considering the scenario in Fig. \ref{fig:system-setup}.
-In there we have shown substantial gains in integrating the \gls{ris} into the \gls{ra} protocol design, but we have omitted several engineering details of the protocol, important for the overall system design.
-In this work, we extend our protocol presented in~\cite{Croisfelt2022} by making the following contributions: \begin{itemize} \item We propose a \emph{channel oracle} enabled by the \gls{ris}, which allows each \gls{ue} to predict the conditions of the channel in the access slots when it wants to attempt to access the network {based on a comparatively short training phase}.
-The procedure exploits the \gls{ris}'s capability of manipulating the environment to bring some coordination to the \glspl{ue}, enabling them to opportunistically decide when to transmit.
-The channel oracle works in two steps: a) a training step, and b) an inference step. \item We then propose a grant-free \gls{ra} protocol with channel oracle, which is comprised of three phases: i) a \gls{dl} training phase, which implements the training step of the channel oracle, ii) an \gls{ul} access phase, which uses the inference step of the channel oracle to come up with access policies that dictate how the \glspl{ue} chose how to access, and iii) a \gls{dl} \gls{ack} phase, which comprehends the feedback channel between the \gls{ap} and successfully detected \glspl{ue}. \item We carefully design each of the phases to account for the presence of the \gls{ris} and exploit its capabilities of environment control.
-The key design objectives are to enable a short \gls{dl} training phases and a longer \gls{ul} access phases, while getting a satisfactory \gls{ris}-assisted \gls{ack} method. {These characteristics reduce the training overhead and improve the system throughput.} \end{itemize} Our grant-free \gls{ra} protocol aims to efficiently integrate \gls{ris} with the ultimate goal of maximizing throughput, which is intrinsically behind the design of each of the phases.
-We numerically show that our grant-free \gls{ra} protocol increases the expected end-to-end throughput of the network by approximately 40\% when compared to the regular repetition slotted ALOHA (RRS-ALOHA).
+To address these problems, in~\cite{Croisfelt2022}, we have proposed a proof-of-concept of the \gls{ris}-assisted \gls{ra} protocol that is going to be shown here.
+In there, we have shown substantial gains in integrating the \gls{ris} into the \gls{ra} protocol design.
+Still, we have omitted several engineering details of the protocol, important for the overall system design.